Saatse Boot: Värska–Saatse Road

-The road between the settlements of Värska and Saatse goes through the Saatse Boot for approximately 1 km.
+The road between the settlements of Värska and Saatse went through the Saatse Boot for approximately 1 km.
 Until October 2025, motorists and bicyclists from the Estonian side were permitted to pass through the Russian portion without presenting to border control or needing a visa, as long as they did not stop until they re-entered Estonian territory.
 In the event a vehicle broke down, drivers were advised to remain in their vehicle, contact the Saatse border station and await further instructions.
 Passing through on foot or exiting the vehicle was forbidden.
-Warning signs in Estonian, Russian, and English are posted along the road to remind people.
+Warning signs in Estonian, Russian, and English were posted along the road to remind people.

 Closure and future

 In 2008, a new road connecting Sesniki to Matsuri opened, making it possible to reach the aforementioned villages without necessarily passing through the 'boot'.
 This is however a 15 km to 20 km detour if going from Värska.

 On May 22, 2024, Estonian Interior Minister Lauri Läänemets said Estonia planned to construct a border fence and a new, shorter detour road 4.7 km in length around the Saatse Boot plus upgrades on 1.7 km of existing roads for a total cost of about €4 million.
-In early 2025, construction was halted after protected plant species were discovered in the area, forcing the government to conduct a environmental impact assessment.
+In early 2025, construction was halted after protected plant species were discovered in the area, forcing the government to conduct an environmental impact assessment.

 On 10 October 2025, Estonian authorities temporarily closed the road after increased Russian activity in the region.
 On the next day Estonian media published images of 7 armed Russians wearing a mix of civilian and military clothing standing in the middle of the road on the Russian side.
 A day before that a drone coming from Russia had violated Estonian airspace for 18 minutes in southeastern Estonia.

 On 16 October 2025, the Estonian government decided to permanently close the Saatse Boot road based on the recommendation of the Police and Border Guard Board.
-Concrete blocks were placed on the both ends of the roads on the Saatse Boot, closing off the 870m road section inside the boot.
-The same was done with the 27m long Lutepää Triangle road section.
+Concrete blocks were placed on the both ends of the roads on the Saatse Boot, closing off the 870 m road section inside the boot.
+The same was done with the 27 m long Lutepää Triangle road section.

-In the interest of national security, it was also decided to forego the environmental study in order to speed up construction of the new road, which was originally due to be completed following all planning, regulatory and procurement legal requirements in 2 years in autumn 2027.
+In the interest of national security, it was also decided to forgo the environmental study in order to speed up construction of the new road, which was originally due to be completed following all planning, regulatory and procurement legal requirements in 2 years in autumn 2027.
 With accelerating certain steps in the process it was estimated the project can be finished a year earlier and with skipping further procedures the road can be built by early 2026.

 The construction of permanent border infrastructure was announced to begin immediately.
 Ninety metre temporary gravel by-pass of the Lutepää Triangle was finished 5 days later on 21 October.
-The new permanent route will be 300–400 metres long.
-Land acquisition is currently underway.
+The new permanent route will be 300–400 m long, with land acquisition required.

 Beside the longer Saatse Boot by-pass there is also a shorter route along a forest road which was widened for this purpose.